 Breadfast Coffee

-Apart from the home delivery option on its application, Breadfast Coffee has a flagship shop in Madinaty, which Nadine says makes her feel like she is at home.
-The coffee itself is made of high quality blends, and there is a wide variety of delicious baked goods to enjoy as well.
+Apart from the home delivery option on its application, Breadfast Coffee also has a thriving flagship shop in Madinaty.
+The coffee and pastry business has earned Farah’s affection not just for its comforting flavor that energizes her mornings, but also for the outstanding service that enhances the overall experience.
+Their coffee is made of high quality, locally roasted blends, and there is a wide variety of delicious baked goods to enjoy as well.

 Subscribe to the Egyptian Streets’ weekly newsletter!
 Catch up on the latest news, arts & culture headlines, exclusive features and more stories that matter, delivered straight to your inbox by clicking here.